 The Commissioner has considered the adequacy and level of reserves and the impacting of future financial challenges and opportunities in the MTFS.
-The MTFS assumes a net drawn on reserves of £3.914m to support the MTFS revenue budget over the four years and an additional net drawn on reserve of £2.786m to support PCC commissioned services, uplift and policing the King's Coronation.
+The MTFS assumes a net drawn on reserves of £5.226m to support the MTFS revenue budget over the four years.